 Mysterious Shells

-You can find Mysterious Shells by cutting grass, defeating monsters, or even just by buying them in bulk from the shop.
+You can find Mysterious Shells by cutting grass, defeating monsters, opening certain chests, or even just by buying them in bulk from the shop.
 Mysterious Shells are required in order to get figurines from Carlov.
-You give Carlov a number of Mysterious Shells to get a chance to win a figurine.
+You can give Carlov a number of Mysterious Shells to get a chance to win a figurine.
 The more shells you give him, the better your chance of getting a new figurine that you don't already have in your collection.